bitwarden/help/_articles/organizations/groups.md

 categories: [organizations]
 featured: true
 popular: false
-tags: []
+tags: [groups, access control]
 ---

-In addition to collections, groups are a way for organizations to further control user access.
+In addition to [collections]({% link _articles/organizations/collections.md %}), groups are a way for organizations to further control user access.
 They are particularly useful to larger organizations where user access can be difficult to manage.

 {% note %}
 User groups are only available to enterprise organizations.